The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 If you’re visiting the south-central area of Colorado, be sure to check out the Discovery Pass.

-This digital pass includes 47 local small businesses that offer over $600 in savings and lots of other freebies for eating, drinking, lodging, shops and entertainment in Salida and Buena Vista, CO.
+Get access to lots of other freebies for eating, drinking, lodging, shops and entertainment in Salida and Buena Vista, CO.

 You get savings like 2 for 1 entrees, accommodation specials, free beer tastings, $5 off menu items, and more.